 4.A.5.
 Salary Changes for Teaching Personnel

-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the salary changes for teaching personnel as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the salary changes for teaching personnel as follows":